NashTech-Labs/spark-kafka-vertica.g8/README.markdown

 Vertica** and writes that DataFrame into Kafka topic.
 Between this read and write a custom logic for transformation can be written based on your custom models

+#### To run this application:

+**sbt "runMain edu.technohub.com.app.batch.VerticaToKafkaApplication"**
+***

+### 3. KafkaToVerticaApplication
+One more application which is provided by this project is a **batch mode application** and it **reads from Kafka** source topic and **puts data into Vertica** database.

+This application simply uses the Spark SQL i.e **reads a DataFrame from Kafka** using Spark SQL Kafka and writes that DataFrame into Vertica topic.
+Between this read and write a custom logic for transformation can be written based on your custom models

+#### To run this application:

+**sbt "runMain edu.technohub.com.app.batch.KafkaToVerticaApplication"**

 ***

 This project also includes **two DataSources Vertica and Kafka